Woodcliff Lake, N.J.

 How Does PRP Work?

-As the plasma soaks into the top layers of your skin, it works to stimulate your body’s natural healing mechanisms to repair your skin.
-New collagen and skin cells are generated to improve volume loss and help your skin look and feel fuller from the inside out.
+As the plasma is absorbed into the top layers of your skin, it works to stimulate your body’s natural healing mechanisms.
+New collagen and skin cells are generated, which improve volume loss and help your skin look and feel fuller from the inside out.

 How Long Do PRP Results Last?

-When applied topically, my patients typically begin to see results beginning within a week, with maximum results being achieved at roughly the 4-6 week mark.
-I usually recommend a series of initial treatments to maximize results, which are generally spaced out between 1-2 months apart.
-Injecting the PRP has a more profound result and longer lasting results.
+When applied topically, patients typically see results within the first week which usually peak at around the 4-6 week mark.
+I usually recommend a series of initial treatments to maximize results, which are scheduled 1-2 months apart.
+Comparatively, PRP injections tend to have profound and longer-lasting results

 After these initial sessions, PRP treatment results can last anywhere between 9 months to 2 years.
 Most of my patients choose to have PRP therapy annually to keep their skin looking healthy and youthful.
 PRP can be combined with other skin rejuvenation treatments like Hydrafacial-MD, Ultherapy, microdermabrasion, and dermal fillers to achieve your aesthetic goals.